receptron/graphai/packages/graphai/README.md

 ## Overview

-GraphAI is an asynchronous data flow execution engine, which allows developers to build *agentic applications* by describing *agent workflows* as declarative data flow graphs in YAML or JSON.
+GraphAI is an asynchronous dataflow execution engine, which allows developers to build *agentic applications* by describing *agent workflows* as declarative dataflow graphs in YAML or JSON.

 As Andrew Ng has described in his article, "[The batch: Issue 242](https://www.deeplearning.ai/the-batch/issue-242/)", better results can often be achieved by making multiple calls to a Large Language Model (LLM) and allowing it to incrementally build towards a higher-quality output.
 Dr. Ng refers to this approach as 'agentic workflows.'

 Such *agentic applications* require making multiple asynchronous API calls (e.g., OpenAI's chat-completion API, database queries, web searches) and managing data dependencies among them.
 As the complexity of the application increases, managing these dependencies in a traditional programming style becomes challenging due to the asynchronous nature of the APIs.

-GraphAI allows developers to describe dependencies among those agents (asynchronous API calls) in a data flow graph in YAML or JSON, which is called *declarative data flow programming* .
+GraphAI allows developers to describe dependencies among those agents (asynchronous API calls) in a dataflow graph in YAML or JSON, which is called *declarative dataflow programming* .
 The GraphAI engine will take care of all the complexity of concurrent asynchronous calls, data dependency management, task priority management, map-reduce processing, error handling, retries and logging.

-## Declarative Data Flow Programming
+## Declarative Dataflow Programming

 Here is a simple example, which uses the Wikipedia as the data source and perform an in-memory RAG (Retrieval-Augmented Generation).